 Upgrade your sound and keep your factory stereo

-Factory car stereos are getting more and more complicated, as car manufacturers move away from standard-sized receivers to complicated, integrated designs.
-Often they are tied into a navigation system, climate controls, or other electronic functions, which make swapping them out for aftermarket stereos difficult or even impossible.
-The problem is, its sound might not be up to your lofty standards.
+Factory car stereos are getting more and more complicated.
+Often, they are tied into a navigation system, climate controls, or other electronic functions, which make swapping them out for aftermarket stereos difficult or even impossible.
+The problem is that the sound quality might not be up to your lofty standards.

 How can I overcome the factory processing?

 A sound processor (sometimes referred to as a "digital signal processor" or "DSP") will strip away the sound-shaping limitations of the factory system and provide a clean signal for your aftermarket amplifiers, speakers, and subs.
 This way, your upgraded system will be able to play your music with the desired balance of sparkling high-frequency sounds, thundering bass, and coherent natural-sounding vocals that you like.

 There are two strategies for installing a sound processor:

 - Connect the processor's inputs to the analog and digital signal outputs of the factory radio and bypass the factory amp, or

 - Connect the processor's inputs to the high-powered analog outputs of the factory amp.